dpcairns/react-famous-cats/curriculum/class-09/lab/LAB-09.md

 1. Form Page for new resource
     - needs to load secondary resource of lookup values
 1. New Detail Page for single resource
-1. Add new methods to Service API module
+1. Add new functions to Service API file on the front end

-Example service method for getting one resource:
+Example service function for getting one resource:

 ```js
 export function getCat(id) {